Territory Planning &

 Forecast and Growth Modeling

-Customer segmentation has to be completed based on the current state of customers and with an understanding of the future state as your customer base grows.
-Looking at the customer growth models, revenue forecasts, and churn assumptions, we can predict how customer territories will evolve as your business grows.
-Additional considerations including the account management plans and technology assumptions ensure that all resources are considered in the planned future state of your segmentation.
+Customer segmentation must be based on the current and future state of customers as your base grows.
+We can predict how customer territories will evolve by analyzing customer growth models, revenue forecasts, and churn assumptions.
+Additional considerations like account management plans and technology assumptions ensure all resources are included in the future segmentation.

 -

-Territory planning needs to consider the workload that customer facing teams are managing and the desired results that are expected from their actions.
-Even if timecards are not being logged by everyone, a simple assessment from staff helps balance perceived and actual capacity of the team.
-Layering in top-down planning of desired actions with bottoms-up time estimates gives a realistic view of staffing challenges and opportunities.
+Territory planning needs to consider the workload of customer-facing teams and expected results.
+Even without timecards, a simple staff assessment helps balance perceived and actual team capacity.
+Layering top-down planning of desired actions with bottom-up time estimates gives a realistic view of staffing challenges and opportunities.

 -